emissary-ingress/emissary/docs/index.md

 ## First Steps

-New to Ambassador Edge Stack?
+Super new to Ambassador Edge Stack?
 Start here!
 We've worked hard to make installing and using Ambassador Edge Stack as easy as possible.

 * The [Quick Start Guide](tutorials/getting-started)